Pronoun Spotting Error Rules

 it

-The first-person pronouns are I and we.
+The first person pronouns are I and we.

 The second person pronoun is you

-The third-person pronouns are she, he, they, and it.
+The third person pronouns are she, he, they, and it.

-The rule of 123 & 231 is clearly defined here with a unique story that can help you catch it at once easily so that it can never go out of your reach.
+The rule of 123 & 231 is clearly defined here with a unique story that can help you catch it at once easily that it can never go out of your reach.

 Positive Rule for 231 in Pronouns

-When India wins a Cricket match and the captain is asked to brief the match on how the victory took place in their favor.
-He shares that it could not be possible without the support and cooperation of my team and later mentions the efforts he made.
+When India wins a Cricket match and the captain is asked to brief the match how the victory took place in their favor.
+He shares that it could not be possible without the support and cooperation of my team and later mentions his efforts he made.
+The same when something good happens in the sentence always keep yourself at the last and others first just as in the rule of pronoun 231 (here 231 stand for the second, third and the first person).

 Here are some pronoun error example to understand the rule thoroughly.

-2. You, I, and Romeo are always ready to help anyone in need.
+2. You, I and Romeo are always ready to help anyone in need.
 (Incorrect)

 You, Romeo, and I are always ready to help anyone in need.
 (Correct)